 "Act" features first-person accounts of ordinary folks doing extraordinary things.
 We publish a 100- to 150-word, heavily edited quotation from an interview that explains the person's actions, motivations, and impact.

-"Comfort Zone," toward the back of the magazine, focuses each issue on a home, apartment, office, building, or community that incorporates environmentally responsible design and building practices, while telling a story about how and why the structure was built and what it's like to live or work there.
+"Comfort Zone" focuses on a home, apartment, office, building, or community that incorporates environmentally responsible design and building practices, while telling a story about how and why the structure was built and what it's like to live or work there.

 "Mixed Media" offers round-up reviews of current and classic books, magazines, films, videos, games, and/or radio spots focusing on a central theme--fishing and riparian management, energy, natural history, and animal books are a few recent subjects.
 These are assigned to established authors, actors, directors, or editors with a measure of expertise in the area and an engaging, entertaining writing style.
 The writer's work is often excerpted.